sidlo/docker-stacks/data-science-python/README.md

   - `turi*`, `spark*` and `pandas*` notebooks solve the same tasks using Turi Create SFrame, PySpark SQL and Pandas DataFrame.

 ## links
+- the base image used is the [Docker Stacks pyspark-notebook](https://github.com/jupyter/docker-stacks/tree/master/pyspark-notebook)

+## notes
+- sparkmonitor notebook extension is currently installed, but buggy in the given jupyter environment - still to be fixed